-"We are very concerned about the effect the flood damage will have on the Sahrawi refugees who have already lived under very difficult circumstances for so long," said Radhouane Nouicer, UNHCR's Geneva-based deputy director for the region.
-"We will join hands with all concerned agencies to address this situation without delay."
+"We are very concerned about the effect this will have on the Sahrawi refugees who have already lived under very difficult circumstances for so long," said Radhouane Nouicer, UNHCR's Geneva-based deputy director for the region.
+"UNHCR will join hands with all concerned agencies to address this situation without delay."

-The refugee camps in the Tindouf area host refugees who fled Western Sahara in 1975 during the conflict over the right to govern the Territory after Spain withdrew from the region.
-UNHCR is presently supporting 90,000 of the most vulnerable refugees in five camps.
+The five camps in the Tindouf area host refugees who fled Western Sahara in 1975 during the conflict over the right to govern the Territory after Spain withdrew from the region.
+UNHCR is presently supporting 90,000 of the most vulnerable refugees in the five camps.